ogeesan/Arms-In-and-Out-of-Australia/report.typ

 )<fig-cod>

 It would appear that this dataset shows a major increase in volume of export orders being made rising rapidly from 2000 (#ref(<fig-cod>)a).
-However, it is worth noting that this database is not exhaustive and is entirely reliant on media reports.
+However, it is worth noting that this database is not exhaustive and is almost entirely reliant on media reports.
 #footnote[
   The ASPI compiled this database and stated "it will show that Australia has a robust, internationally competitive defence industry that has won export success far beyond the headline stories" @hellyerDemystifyingAustraliasDefence.
   I am sure that they want this data to show that Australia's arms industry is growing nicely and ready for more.